 The degree of Associate in General Studies (A.G.S.) is designed for persons who want to develop a program of study to meet their special needs.
 It is not designed to transfer to four-year colleges or universities.
 Candidates for this degree may complete credit courses taken at L&C, credit from transfer colleges or universities, credit earned through military service, CLEP (College Level Examinations) credits, and/or other credit by examination.
-See section on CREDIT BY EXAMINATION, located on the Academic Information page under "Credit for Prior Learning".
+See section on CREDIT BY EXAMINATION, located in the Academic Information section.